eric-oaktree/maturin/README.md

 run the app: `pipenv run python maturin.py`

-Servers are currently hardcoded, don't know if I will ever change that.
-If you want to use it on another server, change your `.env ` file to override the `PERSONAL` id.
+Servers are now configurable through the `.env` file.
+If you want to use it on another server, change your `.env` file to override the `PERSONAL_SERVER` and `HSKUCW` IDs.

 The following options can be set in a `.env` file: